 You can help communities too

-Start or develop your career in information studies with CSU.
+Start or develop your career in information studies with Charles Sturt University.
 We have the course you need – whether at undergraduate or postgraduate level – to take your next step in the field.
 It’s why more than half of all information and library studies students in Australia choose to study with us.